 Gabby.
 Harry snatched the cloak off the chair.
 Gabby said to come talk to her.
 She’ll know better than anyone if Fleur would change her mind or not.
 And Fleur said to show her the cloak.

 And what will I see this time?
 An embrace?
 A kiss?
 He wiped his palms dry on his thighs and took a long, deep breath.
-Just tell her you’re coming.
+Just tell her you’re coming and you’ll see nothing.
 His fingers crept to the acorn dangling on its silver chain and his heart sank.
 But I’d want to know sooner.
 It might hurt less.

 He pictured the red umbrellas and stepped forward past the board toward the scatter of sun-drenched tables.
 Katie’s mother caught his eye and poked Katie on the shoulder.
-She spun about, her eyes went wide as galleons, then she darted round the counter scattering cutlery over the floor.
+She spun, her eyes went wide as galleons, and she darted ’round the counter, scattering cutlery over the floor.

 ‘That’s what mum tells me!’
 Katie beamed.
 ‘Did you come to surprise me?’

 His gaze slipped across to the blue umbrellas.
 ‘Not just you.’